End-to-End Evaluation for Low-Latency Simultaneous Speech Translation: Results and Discussion

 \subsection{Revision mode vs fixed mode}

-Second, we report the results of comparing the revision mode to the fixed mode with different $LA2\_chunk\_size$ values when performing cascaded translation on the en-de ACV dev set.
-As can be seen in Figure \ref{fig:revision_vs_fixed_mode}, in general, revision mode has better BLEU score yet worse latency than fixed mode.
-This is expected, since for the revision mode, when more input audio is available, the system can correct its previous output, thus ending up having better translation quality yet worse latency due to the additional re-translation overhead.
+Second, we report the results of comparing the revision mode to the fixed mode with different $LA2\_chunk\_size$ values when performing cascaded translation on the en-de ACL dev set.
+As can be seen in Figure \ref{fig:revision_vs_fixed_mode}, in general, revision mode has better BLEU score and better latency than fixed mode.
+The better BLEU score comes from the revision mode being able to correct its previous output when more audio input is provided as time goes by.